-LEONARDO DA VINCI ACADEMY OF ARTS AND SCIENCES
+LEONARDO DA VINCI ACADEMY OF ARTS & SCIENCES

 The importance Leonardo Da Vinci Academy places on Early Childhood Education is reflected in the quality of its two preschool programs: Casa Montessori and Scuola Materna.
 Both employ well-qualified staff and are based on the methodology of Dr. Maria Montessori.
 Montessori education calls forth that which is within each child to promote spiritual, intellectual, social and creative development.
 Children are naturally curious and are driven from within by an “absorbent mind” to absorb everything from their environment.
 If free to learn, they will joyfully select activities that develop their innate abilities.
 A true prepared Montessori environment fulfills this innate need to learn and grow by allowing children to learn through mastery and manipulation of the Montessori materials.
 Our Montessori trained teachers serve as the dynamic link between the children and the materials.
 Montessori is the perfect complement to LDVA’s formative “Thinking Like Leonardo” philosophy.
 Preschool graduates are very well prepared for the Academy’s Lower Elementary.

 LDVA was founded in 1983, on principles inspired by Leonardo da Vinci and Maria Montessori.
 In keeping with the concept of Plato’s Academy, the school embraces the Montessori methodology and a unique “Thinking Like Leonardo” approach to learning.
 A rich and well-rounded program of studies along with a nurturing philosophy of education help to nurture the growth of lifelong learners and independent thinkers.
 Grade 8 graduates are well-prepared for high school and the future.
-The school features CCMA accredited Casa (a licensed preschool for 2.5 to 6 year olds) and Lower Elementary Montessori programs, and an authentic Italian immersion preschool.
+The school features CCMA accredited Casa and Lower Elementary Montessori programs, an authentic Italian immersion preschool and licensed preschools for 2.5 to 6 year olds.